-Under the GDPR it is the responsibility of the 4th Duke of Westminster's 1964 Settlement to ensure that any processing of personal data for which we are responsible complies with the requirements of GDPR and DPA.
-This is because the 4th Duke of Westminster's 1964 Settlement has the role of data controller.
+You are sharing personal data with the 4th Duke of Westminster's 1964 Settlement and/or we are sharing personal data with you.
+Specific information is in the information sharing charter and agreement.
+Since we are in a sharing relationship, you have the role of 'data controller'.
 A data controller is the main decision-maker - they exercise overall control over the purposes and means of the processing of personal data.